pigfoot/zapgcl/README.md

     With("simple", true).
     With("foo", "bar").
     Info("This will get written to both stderr and Stackdriver Logging.")

+// don't forget this log contain google logging handle
+// if program terminates too early, then log may not send to stackdriver log.Sync()
 ```

 #### Option 2: More flexibility